zikun-li/zikun-li.github.io/_teaching/2018-ics-teaching.md

 location: "Beijing, China"
 ---

-ICS, the short for “Introduction to Computer System” is a famous and hard-core course introduced from CMU into PKU.
-As a TA, my responsibility is running a weekly seminar of 14 students, including but not limited to: preparing discussion materials, supervising on presentations, correct homework, etc.
+Introduction to Computer System [<i>for more details</i>](https://www.cs.cmu.edu/afs/cs/academic/class/15213-f19/www/) is a course in Peking University introduced from Carnegie Mellon University.
+As the teaching assistant, I was responsible for:

+* Hosting weekly discussion of 14 students
+* Offering guidance on homework and labs
+* Making up questions for excercise and exams